NHerreroReder/OpenXcomPruebas/README.md

 Uses modified code from SDL\_gfx (LGPL) with permission from author.

+## Missile fork
+This is a fork from great OXCE (by Meridian & others) engine.
+It adds the capability of defining a new "missile type" for crafts, so crafts will behave as if they were missiles/kamikaze-drones.
+So, when Dogfight windows opens, you won't be able to interact with missile-craft controls (select distance, stand-off,...): it will automatically active the AGGRESSIVE_DIST approach and try to reach that distance.
+Meanwhile, UFO can try to intercept missile, firing at it.
+If missile-craft reaches AGGRESIVE_DIST it will explode, autodestructing itself and dealing some damage to -or destroying! - the UFO.

+In order to define a craft with this feature, you should add a new characteristic (missilePower) to crafts ruleset.
+Default missilePower value is 0, so craft will not behave as a missile but will act as a normal-vanilla craft. missilePower > 0 will trigger the missile behavior when entering Dogfight; value of missilePower will be the damage inflicted to UFO when/if it reaches AGGRESSIVE_DIST and explodes.
+It is advisable to give an avoidBonus to missile-craft definition as it would be fast and also small, hence difficult to hit.
+You can adjust all other parameters as maxDamage or speed as in any normal/vanilla craft.

+An example MOD is provided [here](https://github.com/FlaubertNHR/OXCE-Mod-Collection/tree/main/MissileMOD-WIP) to test this fork.

 ## Installation

 OpenXcom requires a vanilla copy of the X-COM resources -- from either or both